davetcc/groovychart/README.md

 # groovychart

 Wraps JFreeChart with a groovy builder DSL.
 Moved from it's original location on java.net due to project closure.
+This was the original project on Java.net started by J. Clarke, I've realistically just kept the plates spinning making a few minor modifications here and there.

 Groovy chart is a wrapper to make using the great JFreeChart easier in the groovy language.
 If you are not familiar with JFreeChart I recommend you take a look at the JFreeChart source